Assault & Battery

 • Trial process & potential outcomes – If your case goes to trial, the prosecution must prove your guilt beyond a reasonable doubt.
 A conviction could result in jail time, probation, or other penalties, while an acquittal means you are cleared of charges.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-What’s the difference between assault and self-defense?
+What is the difference between assault and self-defense?

 What should I do if the police want to question me?